 Within this framework there is a strong focus on interview preparation techniques.
 During the latter half of the program, students will turn their attention to the admission interview.
 They will learn more about their prospective schools or universities, participate in practice interview sessions, develop greater self-awareness, and generate enthusiasm—all essential for success!

 The interview is an opportunity for students to discuss special interests and accomplishments, and for an interviewer to determine whether the school is a good match for the student.
-Interviewing for private school or college admission can be daunting, but with the right guidance and proper preparation, you’ll boost your confidence and be ready to shine!
+Interviewing for private school or college admission can be daunting, but with the right guidance and preparation, students will boost their confidence and be ready to shine!